The broker needs to develop strategies to recognize and avoid problems that might occur instead of dealing with them after they occur.

 Good recordkeeping and transaction documentation practices are essential to managing and minimizing risk.
-When a problem does develop with a transaction, the broker will likely be asked to explain which actions were or were not taken to either cause or correct the problem, as well as to justify their actions.
+When a transaction problem happens, the broker will likely be asked to explain which actions were or were not taken to either cause or correct the problem, as well as to justify their actions.

 As time passes, detailed memories about a transaction or event can become unreliable — or sometimes be altogether forgotten.
 Having written observations created at the time an event occurred will mostly be regarded as reliable evidence.
 In fact, in the case of litigation, contemporaneous memoranda are often accepted as an accurate record of events.